noops-challenge/hexbot/README.md

 For manipulating colors, we're using [Color](https://github.com/Qix-/color), which allows you to change `R`, `G`, and `B` values and mix colors together.
 Give it a try! 🌈

+Bonus: have you written your own implementation of a hex code generator?
+If you can do it in less than 256 characters, submit it in our [Golfbot challenge](https://github.com/noops-challenge/golfbot)

 More about Hexbot here: https://noopschallenge.com/challenges/hexbot